 Mirrored padding: for the boundaries (virtual boundary for line buffer reduction, sub-picture boundaries and 360 virtual boundaries on CTU boundaries), the samples located beyond the line buffer boundary are excluded in ALF process, where Laplacian is re-scaled and truncated symmetrical filtering is applied.

 In JVET-N0654, it was proposed to unify the padding methods, such that only one padding method is applied to all type of boundaries.
+In version 2, results are updated.